Nasty Winds at Airports

 At this point, you are cross-controlled, something you generally want to avoid.
 But this action takes place very close to the ground, and a stall cannot result in the deadly spin induced by crossed controls.

-The upwind wheel touches down first.
+The upwind wheel touches down first, then the downwind wheel.
 At that point, it's hugely important that you increase the aileron input.
 If not done, the crosswind will lift the upwind wing and toss the plane back into the air.

 Parking